Use, possession or sale of cocaine in Colorado

 Sale and possession with intent to sell are felony crimes in Colorado.
 Penalties for the sale of cocaine or possession with intent to sell it depend on the amount of cocaine involved.

-At its most serious, sale of cocaine is a Colorado level 1 drug felony that subjects you to a mandatory prison sentence.
+At its most serious, the sale of cocaine is a Colorado level 1 drug felony that subjects you to a mandatory prison sentence.
 You will be charged with a level 1 drug felony for cocaine sale or possession for sale if:

 - The material, compound, mixture, or preparation involved contains cocaine and weighs more than 225 grams (just under 8 ounces), or